 1960's and 1970's

 The 1960s and 1970s were changing times for the school.
-During the 1960s the traditional environment of the 1950s became increasingly unpopular under Principal John Thompson.
-His resignation in 1975 was followed by the appointment of the school’s longest serving Principal Des Hinch.
+During the 1960s the traditional environment of the 1950s became increasingly unpopular under Principal John Thomson.
+He retired in 1975 was followed by the appointment of the school’s longest serving Principal Des Hinch.
 During this time French classes visited New Caledonia in 1969 and 1971 and a new science block was built in 1971.
 In 1979 the school reached a record roll of 912.

 The seventies and eighties are still very controversial as they marked the end to many school traditions such as the Tribal system, prefects, and the strict uniform requirements.
 However, during this time the school expanded and specialised its curriculum, opening up new opportunities for students inside and outside the classroom.
 The late 1980s saw the introduction of computer suites and sporting opportunities were expanded to include surfing and skiing to name a few.
 This liberalisation of the school was the greatest change in direction the school has seen.

 The 1990s began unfavourably in 1992 with two scandals which damaged public faith in the school.
 However, the decade had many great achievements.
 The science department won a Bayer Chemical grant in 1993, a new logo was introduced, the school’s Asian student exchange program helped fund a swimming pool roof and new computer suites.
 One of the major school achievements was the participation of a group of 11 students led by Rob Roney and Malcolm Deverson who attended the 1995 UNESCO World Youth Forum in Norway as New Zealand’s delegation.
 The decade also saw the appointment of Arthur Graves as principal in 1997 after John Mote’s resignation in the same year.